Turkish community of London: History

 Turks first began to land on English shores during the seventeenth century when they had been freed from galley slavery on Spanish ships by English pirates.
 Queen Elizabeth I wanted to cultivate good relations with the Ottomans as well as trying to resist the Spanish.
 Thus, the release of the galley slaves was an instrument of diplomacy.
 As a result, Murad III helped to divide the naval force intended for the Spanish Armada.
 This ultimately led to defeat which potentially saved England from coming under Spanish rule.

 In 1627 there were nearly 40 Muslims living in London.
 Although their precise origins cannot be distinguished, it was the Turkish Muslim culture which made a dramatic impression on English society during the seventeenth century with the introduction of coffee houses.
 The Turks in London worked as tailors, shoemakers, button makers and even solicitors.

 By the early 1650s, an English merchant who had been trading in the Ottoman Levant returned to London with a Turkish servant who introduced the making of Turkish coffee.
 By 1652 the first coffee house had opened in London and within a decade more than 80 establishments flourished in the city.

 In regards to modern migration, Turkish Cypriots began to migrate to London when Cyprus became a British Colony in 1878.
 Cypriots who arrived during this period were mainly from rural parts of Cyprus.
-However, it was during the early 1950s and early 1960s, when the Greek Cypriot nationalist military resistance organisation EOKA was fighting to unite the island of Cyprus with Greece (also referred to as Enosis), that immigration began to significantly increase due to the hostilities on the island this spurned.
+However, it was during the early 1950s and early 1960s, when the Greek Cypriot nationalist military resistance organisation EOKA was fighting to unite the island of Cyprus with Greece (also referred to as Enosis), that immigration began to significantly increase due to the hostilities on the island this caused.
 The inter-communal fighting and subsequent population exchanges culminated in the division of the island which was another significant reason for large numbers of Cypriot immigration.
 Many of the early immigrants, both men and women, worked in the clothing industry on arrival to London.
 It was estimated in 1979 that 60% of Cypriot women (both Turkish and Greek) worked in this industry, many of them doing piecework at home as well as working in factories.

 By the 1970s Turkish Cypriots started to come to London as refugees because of the ongoing war on the island.
 In July 1974 a coup supported by the then ruling Greek military junta of Greece deposed the Cypriot government and installed its own regime on the island, with Nikos Sampson as the de facto president, before declaring the Hellenic Republic of Cyprus.
 This eventually led to the Turkish invasion of Cyprus.
 In 1983, the Turkish Cypriot-held area declared itself the Turkish Republic of Northern Cyprus with only the support of Turkey.
 By the 1990s, Turkish Cypriot migration was increasingly motivated by economic hardship due to the embargoes imposed upon Northern Cyprus and a lack of international aid or support.
 Finally the post 2004 migration was the result of the Republic of Cyprus' EU accession when thousands of Turkish Cypriots decided to apply for Cypriot nationality.